 - We do not tolerate any form of workplace discrimination, harassment or physical assault and we strive to make sure all employees, contractors, vendors and suppliers are treated fairly and with respect;

-- We provide equal opportunity for employment and advancement on the basis of ability and aptitude without regard to race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity or veteran status;
+- We are committed to protecting the rights of women and minority groups, and we provide equal opportunity for employment and advancement on the basis of ability and aptitude without regard to race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity or veteran status;

 - We are committed to a diverse and inclusive workforce and take affirmative action with respect to all employment practices affecting minorities, females, veterans and individuals with disabilities;

-- We do not tolerate child labor or any form of forced or compulsory labor;
+- We do not tolerate child labor or any form of forced or compulsory labor, whether on behalf of Arch, its subsidiaries, vendors or suppliers;

-We are committed to engaging with our communities on all potential impacts of our operations, including human rights.
+We are committed to engaging with our communities – including residents, businesses, landowners, government officials, Tribal Nations as applicable, and other stakeholders – on all potential impacts of our subsidiary operations, including human rights.
 Our strong and active community advisory panels at our largest metallurgical mines — as well as the other forums we use to engage our communities — provide important and effective channels for feedback from community members on a full range of critical issues, including human rights.
+We recognize that we must continually listen to stakeholder feedback as regards our human rights policy and performance in order to understand, prevent and mitigate any adverse impacts of our activities.